Comparison

 The all-in-one pitch has value.
 Domain, email, website, and basic marketing tools from a single company with one bill — GoDaddy makes that easy.
 They also have phone support, which matters to a lot of small business owners.
 And brand recognition counts for something.

-Where GoDaddy Falls Short
+Where GoDaddy falls behind

 The AI output is underwhelming.
 Sites tend to look template-driven and generic.
 The builder has limited design options compared to dedicated tools.
 Pricing is confusing — the headline number doesn't include the features most people actually need, and there's a lot of upselling inside the platform.
 E-commerce requires the top-tier plan at $44.99/month.